Hezbollah military activities: Introduction

 The strength of Hezbollah's forces are disputed, and has been variously estimated as "several thousand" and "several thousand supporters and a few hundred terrorist operatives".
-The International Institute for Strategic Studies estimates Hezbollah forces to 600–1,000 active fighters (with 3,000–5,000 available and 10,000 reservists), 10,000–15,000 rockets of the Katyusha, Fajr-3 and Fajr-5 type.
-They also estimate a stockpile of 30 missiles of the Zelzal type.
+In 2006, the International Institute for Strategic Studies estimated Hezbollah forces to 600–1,000 active fighters (with 3,000–5,000 available and 10,000 reservists), 10,000–15,000 rockets of the Katyusha, Fajr-3 and Fajr-5 type.
+They also estimated a stockpile of 30 missiles of the Zelzal type.
+More recent assessments of Hezbollah's armed strength indicate at least 20,000 fighters and up to 120,000 rockets.

 As Haaretz reports Hezbollah is not a small guerrilla group.
-It is a trained, skilled, well-organized, highly motivated infantry that is equipped with the cream of the crop of modern weaponry from the arsenals of Syria, Iran, Russia, and the People's Republic of China, and which is very familiar with the territory on which it is fighting.
+It is a trained, skilled, well-organized, highly motivated infantry that is equipped with the cream of the crop of modern weaponry from the arsenals of Syria, Iran, Russia, and China, and which is very familiar with the territory on which it is fighting.
 Hezbollah has also military relations with North Korea, which date back to the 1980s.

 Hezbollah military is considered to be the most capable non-state armed group in the Middle East.
 According to Jane's Information Group:

 Islamic Resistance guerrillas are reckoned to be amongst the most dedicated, motivated and highly trained of their kind.
 Any Hezbollah member receiving military training is likely to do so at the hands of IRGC [the Islamic Revolutionary Guard Corps], either in southern Lebanon or in camps in Iran.
 The increasingly sophisticated methods used by IRGC members indicates that they are trained using Israeli and US military manuals; the emphasis of this training is on the tactics of attrition, mobility, intelligence gathering and night-time manoeuvres.

 Hezbollah's strength was enhanced by the dispatching of one thousand to fifteen hundred members of the Iranian Revolutionary Guards and the financial backing of Iran.
 It became the main politico-military force among the Shi'a community in Lebanon and the main arm of what became known later as the Islamic Resistance in Lebanon.

 Hezbollah has a military branch known as Al-Muqawama al-Islamiyya ("The Islamic Resistance") and is the possible sponsor of a number of lesser-known militant groups, some of which may be little more than fronts for Hezbollah itself, including the Organization of the Oppressed, the Revolutionary Justice Organization, the Organization of Right Against Wrong, and Followers of the Prophet Muhammad.

-United Nations Security Council Resolution 1559 called for the disarmament of militia with the Taif agreement at the end of the Lebanese civil war.
+United Nations Security Council Resolution 1559 called for the disarmament of militia with the Taif agreement at the end of the Lebanese Civil War.
 Hezbollah denounced, and protested against, the resolution.
-The 2006 military conflict with Israel has increased the controversy.
+The 2006 war with Israel has increased the controversy.
 Failure to disarm remains a violation of the resolution and agreement according to the Israeli Government.
-Most of the Shia consider Hezbollah's weaponry a necessary and justified element of resistance, while less than half of the other religious communities support the idea that Hezbollah should keep its weapons after the 2006 Lebanon war.
-The Lebanese cabinet, under president Michel Suleiman and Prime Minister Fouad Siniora, guidelines state that Hezbollah enjoys the right to "liberate occupied lands."